-1. State liability (Liability of a state under rules of international law):
+1. State Liability (Liability of a state under rules of international law):

-1982 United Nations Convention on the Law of the Sea (UNCLOS)

-(Articles 139 (the Area) and 235) in force since 16th November 1994.
+1982 United Nations Convention on the Law of the Sea (UNCLOS)2 (Articles 139 (the Area) and 235) in force since 16th November 1994.

 Article 139 states that damage caused by the failure of a State Party or international organisation to carry out its responsibilities under the Act (preservation of the common heritage of mankind) shall entail liability.
-2005 Liability Arising from Environmental Emergencies in the Antarctic (Annex VI to the Protocol on Environmental Protection to the Antarctic Treaty) - not in force.